Table of Contents

-My top travel tips for Kerala, recently voted a top destination for 2014
+My top travel tips for Kerala, India’s soft landing

 Flying down to Kerala